swiss-territorial-data-lab/proj-qalidar/README.md

 ### Valid data:
 In order to run the change detections process, at least two distinct point clouds are required, one acting as the reference, the other being the one to evaluate.
 The expected format is LAS or LAZ.  <br>
 The workflow is based on the assumption that the two point clouds cover the same area and have the same coordinate system (i.e. no point cloud registration is performed) <br>
-It is necessary for the two tiles to share the same name, although the file formating can differ. <br>
+It is necessary for the two tiles to share the same name, although the file formatting can differ. <br>
 <p align="center">